How to bleed a radiator

-- You could have a faulty central heating pump or diverter valve depends what boiler and system you have.
+- You could have a faulty central heating pump or diverter valve depending on what boiler and system you have.

-- It can be heating system faults that are not opening the diverter, motorized valve.
+- It can be heating system faults that are not opening the diverter, or motorized valves.

 - If your system doesn’t have a magnetic filter, high corrosion can lead to underperformed radiators.